 I helped the older Hornjaw look for his younger brother.
 They human, Belni with a solid herding dog.
-Good size to his bond, but smaller than Din.
+Good size to his bond, smaller than Din.

-We searched for a few hours, the light of Feylf helped, and a few hours after sunset Glibbon rose too.
+We searched for a few hours, the light of Feylf helped, and a few hours after sunset the month-moon Glibbon rose too.
 That made things easier.
 We found Terdu crying in a briar.
 He was embarrassed.
 His bond were two little sheep — two little fluffy wool sheep.

 So I talked and talked and talked.
 I told tale to Terdu of all the kin and their bonds I met Down Slope.
 Many dogs, horses too.
 But when you’re on the northern front you see a bit of everything.
 Cold Creek doesn’t have a lot of people.
 Most of their bonds are herding dogs, we’re a herding community and then Iron Road nearsby has the ford.
 Still mostall the bonds have purpose.

 Telling Terdu and Belni about the bigger world helped.
 Terdu was willing to go home.
 Belni, his dog, the two floof-sheep and the now prideful Terdu waved away.
 On that first night I didn’t know they’d come back.
 They’ve been back five Glibbons now.

 Winter on the Slope and Rise gets cold, so the fire rages and the Hornjaws started to bring their friends.

 There’s a first-timer tonight.
 Someone from Iron Road?
 Not from Creek, that’s certain.

 He’s with a pony, carrying a lance and shield.
 Oh, and the helm of a new conscript.
 Older than the Hornjaws.
 Hmmm.

 Feylf and Glibbon are both rising now, full.
 Kin is three-quarters too.
 It’s a bright night, but bitter cold.
 The Dragon is tucked behind a cloud and years from being full.